jonathondilworth/DAOResearch/DAO-OF-DAOs.md

 > "Other networks are developing upgrades to blockchains that enhance smart contracting and associated DAO features."

 Although 'other networks' are not specified, anybody coming from the ETH platform will likely be concerned with the platforms long term viability.
-Information for more 'serious inidividuals' could be provided (as well as used for marketing materials) regarding the advantages of using an eUTxO chain for dApp development, or simply for dApp usage (gas fees, etc).
+Information for more 'serious individuals could be provided (as well as used for marketing materials) regarding the advantages of using a eUTxO chain for dApp development, or simply for dApp usage (gas fees, etc).
 Using this quote as a reference highlights the requirement to migrate from ETH.

 See the following quote:

-> "The limitations of the Ethereum platform, such as transaction throughput and gas fees, are creating a need for next generation blockchain technology and smart contracts.
+> "The limitations of the Ethereum platform, such as transaction throughput and gas fees, are creating a need for next-generation blockchain technology and smart contracts.
 DAOs help facilitate this evolution."

 Welcome, ADAO, right?